Check what goes into your bins on your council website

 • less ends up in landfill

-• environmental impacts of using new or raw materials are reduced.
+• environmental impacts are lessened by not using new or raw materials.

 It’s a small act with a big impact on Victoria’s sustainable future.